roel-v/inkscape_to_fs_js/README.md

   customization so that they themselves can more easily be overwritten?
 - Add an option to export in a flatter directory structure.
 Needs some way to prevent name collisions.
 Or not and let the user figure it out.
-- Add an option to export only paths, optionally from all layers.
-Would suit a more lightweight use case where you just want to draw a part and paste it into an existing design manually.
 - Add the .class('fabric') stuff somehow from path properties.
 - Rename A0_full_design.svg to something that makes more sense, and check all the other test SVG's that they use the right layer names.